Year 6

 Science

-In Evolution and Inheritance, we will begin to learn about variation and adaptation and the process of evolution.
-We will then examine the scientific evidence from plants and animals that has been gathered to support the theory of evolution.
+In Evolution and Inheritance, we will learn about variation and adaptation and the process of evolution.
+We will explore how both Charles Darwin and Alfred Wallace separately developed their theories of evolution.
+We will examine the scientific evidence from plants and animals that has been gathered to support the theory of evolution.

 Geography